-When in season, locally grown apricots are heavenly.
-In this Honey Roasted Apricot Tart, apricots are drizzled with a star anise-infused honey and roasted briefly until just tender.
+When in season, locally grown apricots are just heavenly.
+In this scrumptious Apricot Tart, apricots are drizzled with honey that has been infused with star anise, and roasted in the oven briefly until just tender and collapsing.

-Apricots drizzled with the star anise infused honey are roasted in a 400F oven for 7-10 minutes.
+Step 8: Apricots are drizzled with the star anise-infused honey, then roasted in a 400F oven for 7-10 minutes.
 It doesn’t take very long…so be vigilant.
 Leaving them too long in a hot oven will result in mushy collapsed apricots.
 You don’t want this.
 You want them to hold their shape.
 The time is dependent on the ripeness of the apricot.
 Ripe apricots will literally take a few minutes.
 Less ripe, longer.

 - Cook Time: 30 minutes